locationtech/geomesa/docs/user/convert/parsing_and_validation.rst

   the relevant GeoMesa Z-Index implementations (i.e. Z2, Z3, XZ2, XZ3)

-Additional validators may be loaded through Java SPI by by implementing ``org.locationtech.geomesa.convert.SimpleFeatureValidator$ValidatorFactory`` and including a special service descriptor file.
+Additional validators may be loaded through Java SPI by by implementing ``org.locationtech.geomesa.convert2.validators.SimpleFeatureValidatorFactory`` and including a special service descriptor file.
 See below for additional information.

 By default the ``index`` validator is enabled.
 This is suitable for most use cases, as it will choose the appropriate